OrderLab/pBox/README.md

     * To run all the cases, use `./script/run_sensitivity.py -i 0`.
 To specify one case, use `./script/run_mitigate.py -i _case_id_`
     * The raw data is in `result/data/eval_sensitivity.csv`
 1. Plot the figure by running `./script/sensitivity/plot_eval_rule_sensitivity.py result/data/eval_sensitivity.csv -o fig12.eps`
-1. **Note**: Sometimes, the result for some cases may differ from the paper's figure due to performance variance.
-If you see some case's result is different from the paper's figure, please rerun the specified case instead of rerun the whole experiment.
+1. **Note**: Some cases' results may differ from the paper's figure due to performance variance.
+If you encounter the issues, follow the debugging process above.
+The command to regenerate data for sensitivity experiment is `./script/log_analyzer.py -i result/sensitivity -o result/data/eval_sensitivity.csv -d 2 -t 3`

 ## Running the Performance Overhead Experiment for Figure 13 (approximately 1.5 hours)
 This experiment measures the end-to-end throughput of pbox for all five systems under the standard workload.
 The experiment reproduces the result in Figure 13.